-Pallets are usually taken for granted, used and cast aside.
+Pallets are usually taken for granted, used, and cast aside.
 However, these silent workhorses are indispensable in moving goods.
 They are an easy and efficient method to ship commercial goods across the globe.
-It’s not surprising that the global pallet market was at a volume of 6.8 billion units in 2018.
+It’s not surprising that the global pallet market turned over a volume of 6.8 billion units in 2018.

 Importance of Pallets

 Safe pallets are significant links in supply chains — as they connect growers, retailers, manufacturers, distributors, and transportation and logistics service providers.
 Although they are usually used only while products are in transit, their impact can be huge, as they travel billions of miles.

 Pallet types and quality have a major impact on expenses, loading and unloading processes, waste reduction, product safety and quality, and sustainability of materials.
 For example, Johnson & Johnson had to recall various medical products in 2009-2010 because they had likely been affected by a fungicide used to treat the wooden pallets carrying them.

 The most important factors in safe pallet performance are the least damage to the product and the safety of the people handling them.
 They differ according to designs, pallet materials, and dimensions.